-Raphael graduated from the University of Pittsburgh with a B.A. in Political Science and Communications and subsequently worked for Jones Day as a legal assistant on toxic tort litigation.
-He returned to school and graduated from Drexel University's Earle Mack School of Law in 2010 with honors in the Business and Entrepreneurship Concentration Program.
+Raphael graduated from the University of Pittsburgh with a B.A. in Political Science and Communications.
+He received his juris doctor from Drexel University's Earle Mack School of Law in 2010 with honors in the Business and Entrepreneurship Concentration Program.
 Raphael was a member of the Moot Court Board and represented Drexel University in the University of San Diego Criminal Law Moot Court Competition.

 Past Employment Positions